- Top Marketing Agencies in San Diego - November 23, 2023

 In the early days of a blog, when traffic is rather low, the best way to monetize is via consulting.
 That’s because you don’t need a lot of traffic to make a few thousand bucks.
 Particularly if your site traffic is very niche and specific to a high-value industry, there are likely a few readers willing to pay for your services.

 So how should you make consulting happen?

 - Once you’ve shown value and thought leadership, give your audience a chance to book a call with you.
-Use a tool like Calendly to enable them to schedule in just a couple clicks.
+Use a tool like Calendly or a Calendly alternative to enable them to schedule in just a couple clicks.